5 Gold Rings

 5 Gold Rings is a British game show that aired on ITV from 5 March 2017 to 6 December 2020.
 It was hosted by Phillip Schofield.

-It was based on the Dutch game show 5 Golden Rings, with the first series being filmed on the same set in the Netherlands and the second and third series at BBC Elstree Centre in London.
+It is based on the Dutch game show 5 Golden Rings, with the first series being filmed on the same set in the Netherlands and the second through fourth series at BBC Elstree Centre in London.
 An app had also been released, so viewers can play along with the show.

 Gameplay

 Overview

 Two teams of two contestants each compete through five rounds to build up separate prize banks.
 At the start of each round, the teams choose one member to play.
 A picture is displayed on a large circular LED screen set into the studio floor, and the contestant has 30 seconds to place a gold ring on a spot named by the host.
-Successfully doing so (defined as having any portion of the correct spot within the ring) adds money to the team's bank.
+Successfully doing so (defined as having any portion of the correct spot within the inner circumference of the ring) adds money to the team's bank.
 In each successive round, the ring size decreases and the money at stake increases.
 The non-participating teammate may offer advice as desired.